 Let’s say, we have a dataset displayed in the (B4:D8) cells.
-Here, the dataset contains 3 columns named Order 1, Order 2 and Result successively.
+Here, the dataset contains 3 columns named Order 1, Order 2, and Result.
 The dataset has a title called Using IF Function.
 In the column titled Result, we can see two zero values in cells D6 and D8.
 Now, we need to omit them.
-In this method, we are going to use the IF function to do so.
-The IF function enables us to make logical comparisons between a value and our expectations.

 Steps:

-- Firstly, we can see that cells in Column D are the summation of the cells in Columns B and C.
+- Note that cells in Column D are the sums of the cells in Columns B and C.

-- Now, for example, after selecting cell D6 the Formula Bar is showing the below formula:
+- After selecting cell D6, the Formula Bar is showing the below formula:

 =B6+C6

-- Next, select cell D5 and type the formula:
+- Select cell D5 and type this formula instead:

 =IF(B5+C5=0,” “,B5+C5)

-- Finally, to see the results in the following cells, use the Fill Handle.
+- To copy the results in the other cells, use the Fill Handle.

 - B5+C5: